open-tale/open-tale.github.io/_docs/06-skills.md

 * Roll for: Magicy

-* The maximum range is equal to Magicy, in meters.
+* The maximum range is equal to the Magicy level, in meters.

 * If the SP is higher than the target's Toughness, the target gets pushed by a distance equals to the SP subtracted by the target's Toughness.